 I uncovered this gem by accident!
 I have students with hearing impairments, and a student watching one of my videos turned on the closed captioning (this is something auto-generated by YouTube).
 The student was able to seamlessly follow along with the rest of the class!
 This feature can also be used in Google Slides by turning on the closed-captioning feature, and screen recording your presentation.
 Easy!

 When you record your lessons on video, students can watch them back at a speed that best fits their needs.
 Maybe you have a student who doesn’t need a long, drawn-out explanation, and can watch her video at one and a half times the normal speed.
 Or conversely, you might have a student who needs a longer processing time, so they can watch your videos at a slower speed, or even go back and rewatch sections as needed in order to provide a more clear understanding of the assigned tasks.

 As someone who teaches multiple classes of the same subject level in one day, I often forget whether or not I’ve included all the information consistently across my classes.
 Did I remember to tell them about that one thing they might have difficulty with?
-Well, because I record my lessons on video, I don’t need to worry about that anymore.
+Well, because I record my lessons in the WeVideo video editor, I don’t need to worry about that anymore.
 Each class gets exactly the same message in the same amount of time and in the same manner.
 No more worrying about forgetting any details when you’re using a video!

 COLLABORATION AND TEAM BUILDING

 Whether you have a team of teachers that you work with in the same building, or across the district in several buildings, recording your lessons on video is a great way to show other teachers what’s happening in your classroom.
 Maybe a teacher wants to borrow your lesson and needs to see how you deliver it to students.
 Maybe you are having trouble with a class, and are looking for advice.
 Recording your lesson is a great way to show what’s going on in your classroom in order to do some collaborative problem-solving!